 The second number can be greater than the number of images to just go up to the end.

 Defines the number of processing threads used for calculation.
-Can be as high as the number of virtual threads existing on the system, which is the number of CPU cores or twice this number if hyperthreading (Intel HT) is available.
+Can be as high as the number of virtual threads existing on the system, which is the number of CPU cores or twice this number if hyper-threading (Intel HT) is available.
+The default value is the maximum number of threads available, so this should mostly be used to limit processing power.

 This command is only valid after having run seqpsf or its graphical counterpart (select the area around a star and launch the psf analysis for the sequence, it will appear in the graphs).
 This command has the same goal as setmag but recomputes the reference magnitude for each image of the sequence where the reference star has been found.
 When running the command, the last star that has been analysed will be considered as the reference star.
 Displaying the magnitude plot before typing the command makes it easy to understand.
 To reset the reference star and magnitude offset, see unsetmagseq.